imruchi/python_projects/README.md

 # python_projects
-The projects I am working on while learning Python and extending into various fields such as Data Science.
+The projects I am working on while learning Python and extending into various fields.